madfam-io/plinto/docs/guides/vue-sdk-complete-guide.md

     }) as PublicKeyCredential

     if (credential) {
-      // Complete authentication with Plinto
+      // Complete authentication with Janua
       // await completePasskeyAuthentication(credential)
       // User is now authenticated
     }